ramaroberto/neat-python/docs/glossary.rst

   multiparameter
     Multiparameter :term:`activation and aggregation functions <activation function>` are ones in which, as well as the normal inputs, additional ones determined as :term:`attributes` to be evolved.
-The :py:mod:`multiparameter` module handles creating and fetching them, while existing ones can. be seen in the :py:mod:`activation` and :py:mod:`aggregation` modules (and further regarding the former in :ref:`activation-functions-label`).
+The :py:mod:`multiparameter` module handles creating and fetching them, while existing ones can. be seen in the :py:mod:`activations` and :py:mod:`aggregations` modules (and further regarding the former in :ref:`activation-functions-label`).

   fitness
     The fitness of :term:`genomes <genome>` is what determines the fitness of :term:`species`, which in turn determines the species' next-:term:`generation`